snotbubble/stuq/README.md

 stupidly simple Q

 ```
-Batch command generator by c.p.brown, 2018
+Batch command generator by c.p.brown, 2019
 for encapsulated native projects
 hbatch only (I'm using Indie)
 Linux only

-Assumes farm is in /farm TWO levels up from hip dir:
+Assumes farm is in /farm 2 levels up from hip dir:
      /path/to/project/shot/task/hip.hip
      /path/to/project/farm/
      /path/to/project/farm/pending/